dompl/old.atsdiamondtools/wp-content/plugins/AGWooCommerceBarclayePDQPaymentGateway-premium/readme.txt

 Automatic updates should work like a charm; as always though, update on a staging site before pushing to a live site, failing that ensure you back up your site just in case.

 == Changelog ==

+= v.4.8.2 - 26/08/24 =
+* Change          - Bump tested WooCommerce (9.2.3).
+* Change          - Implemented code to handle token payments even when no cards are previously saved, enhancing flexibility and user experience for first-time users.
+* Change          - Scheduled Status Check debug logs have now been added to deeper debugging, this is to save the debug log when deeper debugging is not enabled.
+* Change          - Added 30 and 15 minute Check Interval for Scheduled Status Check (beta feature as may cause performance issues with some hosts).
+* Update          - Freemius SDK updated.

 = v.4.8.1 - 02/07/24 =
 * Fix             - Resolved an issue with HPOS related to the fraud check features activating before an order has been created.